-A class cut occurs when a student is absent from class for more than 5 minutes without permission from the teacher or authorization from the office to do so.
+A class cut occurs when a student is absent from class for more than 10 minutes without permission from the teacher or authorization from the office to do so.

-Students who become ill or need to see a counselor or administrator during class time should first report to class, obtain permission to be excused and obtain a written pass from the teacher.
-If a student is too ill to report to the office, he/she should have another person notify the office at once, in order that appropriate attention may be given to the student.
+Students who become ill or need to see a counselor or administrator during class time should first report to class, obtain permission to be excused and obtain a pass from the teacher.
+If a student is too ill to report to the office, he/she should have another person notify the office at so that the appropriate attention may be given to the student.